charlesll/iron-magma/README.md

 Charles Le Losq (IPGP), lelosq@ipgp.fr

+# Dependencies

+A working fortran compiler.
+We suggest using gfortran, tested on Mac and Linux.
+It works well with this software!

 # How to use

 Download the repository, and use the provided example input file.
 It first requires compilation of the FORTRAN source, then running the compilated software.